claudioge/video-analyzer/README.md

 yarn run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) on your browser to see the page.

 ## AnalyzeVideo